berndporr/fastcgi_json_cpp_api/README.md

  2. copy `website/index.html` to `/var/www/html`.

 Then point your web-browser to your webserver.
 You should see a fake temperatue reading on the screen and a plot with dygraph.
+The JSON packets can be viewed by appending `/sensor/` to the server URL.

+The script sends also a JSON packet to the demo server which requests to clamp the temperature to 20C and prints out a string to stderr.

 ![alt tag](screenshot.png)